buildout/buildout/doc/getting-started.rst

    >>> nope('bobo = 2.3.0' in read('out'))

-Larger projects may need to pin many versions, so it's common to put versions in their own file:
+Larger projects may need to pin many versions, so it's common to put version requirements in their own file:

 .. code-block:: ini